onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-07-31-2026.md

   - Address [flow-e2e-tests#94](https://github.com/onflow/flow-e2e-tests/pull/94).
 - Address the Kimi K3 audit findings
 - Cadence:
-  - Run backward compatibility suite for latest Cadence fixes
+  - Re-Run backward compatibility suite for latest Cadence fixes once more blocks are executed on MN with the updated FlowFees.
+    - Fix the remaining mismatches
   - Compiler/VM - Continue re-executing blocks and compare results.
 - Crypto library update from Go 1.25 to 1.26
 - Implement a few infra-cost optimizations